klwdesigns/klw_base/_posts/2019-09-15-counterfeit-love.md

 // end of excerpt Full article: https://www.dijg.de/english/tomboys-lesbians-relationship-accepting-sex-gender //

 This world is full of counterfeits.
-And in each and every situation, they're only a shadow of the real thing.
-But, there is, indeed, the real thing.
+But, thank God, there is the real thing.